PennyWieser/Thermobar/docs/FAQs.rst

 Importing Data Issues
 ======================

-Q: Columns are filled with zeros that you expect to be filled with numbers.
+Q: My columns are filled with zeros that you expect to be filled with numbers.
 A: Check for special characters, e.g., zeros rather than capital 0s, spaces at the start or end of the word, incorrect phase identifiers (e.g., typos like oxps)

 Q: What do I do about H$_2$O?.
 A: If you know H2O content, have a column in your input spreadsheet named H2O_Liq.
 If not, it assumes its 0 wt%.
 You can then overwrite this in various functions to investigate how much H2O affects your results.